 Most insurance companies will begin coverage on a child at 15 days of age.
 However, it may also begin well after birth.

-These riders may also include an expiry age of the insured.
-The upper limit for the parent is typically 65 years of age, but may be as high as 75 years.
+These riders may also include an expiry age of the beneficiary.
+The upper limit for the parent purchasing the rider is typically 65 years of age, but may be as high as 75 years.

 There is also an expiration date on the rider, which occurs at the age of maturity.
 Again, the child expiry age varies with the plan chosen.